-Construction to develop Liuhua 29-1, the third deepwater gas field of the Liwan Gas Project, began in May 2018.
+Construction continues at Liuhua 29-1, the third deepwater gas field of the Liwan Gas Project.
 All of the major contracts have been executed and detailed design work is underway.
-Three additional wells are scheduled to be drilled in the fourth quarter of 2018, adding to four previously drilled wells.
-First gas production from this seven-well development is expected around the end of 2020, with target net production of 45 mmcf/day gas and 1,800 bbls/day liquids when fully ramped up.
+Drilling of three additional wells is scheduled to commence in the fourth quarter of 2018, once the Environmental Impact Assessment is approved by the Ministry of Ecology and Environment, which will add to the four previously drilled wells.
+First gas production from this seven-well development is expected around the end of 2020, with target net production of 45 mmcf/day natural gas and 1,800 bbls/day NGL when fully ramped up.